Leeon0/DiscoverFlix-2-version/README.md

 ## Features

-- Intuitive Browsing:** The application offers an easy-to-navigate interface, allowing users to quickly find essential details about movies.
-- **Exceptional Design:** The application features an exceptional design that highlights information effectively.Repository:

-## Features

 - Intuitive Browsing:** The application offers an easy-to-navigate interface, allowing users to quickly find essential movie details.
 - **Exceptional Design:** The application features an exceptional design that effectively highlights information.